shield-h2020/vnsfs/README.md

 **Work in progress**

 A SHIELD package contains some extra meta-data (mostly for security attestation purposes), stored in its security `manifest.yml`.
-Specific scripts will be provided in time to generate this kind of package.
+Also, for a SHIELD package of a vNSF type, it includes attesation data in its `${pkg_name}_vnf_attestation.json` file.

-1. Add the SHIELD security manifest for each vNSF and NS in the following folder:
+1. Add the SHIELD security manifest for each vNSF and NS in the following folder, and add the SHIELD attestation file for each vNSF:

   ```
   ...
   +-- security-manifest            # <-- NS and vNSF security manifests (used to generate SHIELD package)
   |   +-- ns
   |   |   +-- ${pkg_name}
-  |   +-- vnf
+  |   +-- vnf                      # <-- vNSF attestation file (used to generate SHIELD package)
   |       +-- ${pkg_name}
   ...
   ```